RKVankini/terraform/12-twelveth-day-count-foreach/README.md

-# Terraform Count and for_each Project
+# Terraform Count and for_each Practice

 This project demonstrates how to use Terraform `count` and `for_each` meta-arguments for creating multiple resources dynamically in AWS infrastructure.